jbillcliffe/portfolio1-renterprise/README.md

 ### Footer
 A responsive social media links area included in the footer of all the pages, it scales the size of the Fontawesome[^17] icons decreases/increases on the pages.
-Each one has an aria-label which describes where the link goes to and explains that it will open in a seperate window.
+Each one has an aria-label which describes where the link goes to and explains that it will open in a separate window.
 The footer also includes the same blue hover as the menu, for consistency and clarity to the user.

 #### Facebook
 ![Footer on the Renterprise website, showing Facebook label](assets/readme/footer/footer-facebook-label.png)